rsksmart/rsk-starter-box/README.md

 6. Running contract tests.

 Our box also comes with the file `TestSimpleStorage.js` for testing the smart contract.
-You can check it out in `test` folder.
+You can check it out in the `test` folder.

 ```javascript
 test